Learning Experience Designer

 Designing learning that works.

-✦ core strength: turning messy processes into organized learning systems
+✦ Turning messy processes into organized learning systems

 Elena Ryzhova